Political violence: Functionalism

 Functionalism sees society as "an organism whose entire system has to be in good working order for systemic equilibrium to be maintained."
 However, when there is a shock to the system, society becomes disorientated allowing for collective violence.

 Mass society

 Mass society argues that violent social movements come from people who are isolated socially and from political institutions.
 People who are alienated are easily convinced to join radical or extremist movements.

 Resource mobilization

 Resource mobilization is a theory on social movement that emphasizes the capacity of competing groups to organize and use adequate resources to achieve their goals.
 The resources can be time, money, organizational skills, and certain social or political opportunities.
 Political violence occurs when individuals are able to mobilize sufficient resources to take action.

 Primordialism

 Primordialism is an explanation of ethnic violence and ethnic conflict.
-"Interethnic differences based on racial, language, religious, regional characteristics, and other visible markers produce interethnic conflicts because members of that same group emotionally identify with their in-group, but feel no such identify with those outside their ethnic group."
+"Interethnic differences based on racial, language, religious, regional characteristics, and other visible markers produce interethnic conflicts because members of that same group emotionally identify with their in-group, but feel no such identity with those outside their ethnic group."